Illinois River Trail #1161

 “A stunning and challenging trail located within the Rogue River – Siskiyou National Forest.”— Monique Schaefers

 This route has stunning views, crystal clear waters, and amazing and abundant wildflowers.
 Go early in the season, as Memorial Day weekend temperatures were already ranging between 85-90 degrees.
 There was more water available along the way than I thought the route would have, but there are definitely stretches with seasonal springs or without water.

 Ticks and elk are in abundance here, and rattlesnakes can be found on a sun-warmed trail.
 There were signs of bears along the way, but no bears spotted on this trip (On the Rogue River Trail bears are spotted every time.)

 The whole trail is in burned out forest (Biscuit Fire 2002).
+The entirety of the trail was impacted again by the Klondike Fire of 2018.
 Many sections did not burn too hot so the canopy still exists.
 Several spots are open, rocky, dry and hot.

 Make early morning starts to be heading out in cooler temperatures.
 Stop for water when and where you can.

 It is important to note that this route requires a shuttle, as the starting and ending points are quite far apart.

 Memorial Day weekend 2016, we were on the trail from Sat-Mon on a challenging and fun backpack.

 First day was 12+ miles to Bald Mtn camp.
 One section (about mile 9) was all exposed, rocky, HOT, and slow going.
 Once we got on the back side of the ridge it seemed cooler and the trail was dotted with springs.